About

 Benedetta Pagni

-Freelance data analyst working on several journalistic and science communication projects on database creation, scientific literature review, data analysis, and application of Artificial Intelligent tools to satellite imagery and data analysis.
-Specialized in medical writing for a platform of doctors.
-Freelance consultant at formicablu and FACTA.
+FACTA’s consultant.
+Data analyst working on several journalistic and science communication projects and digital production.
+Expert in database creation, scientific literature review, and application of Artificial Intelligence tools to satellite imagery and data analysis.

 Our work